 Dr Sam Powell

 I qualified as a GP in Winchester in 2003 and have been in the area ever since.
-Initially a locum, then a partner for 12 yrs, I became a trainer, with a focus on trainees in difficulty and am an appraiser.
-About four years ago, a stressful practice merger led to me resigning and going to New Zealand for a few months.
-Fully recovered, I have come back to locuming and briefly had a salaried post in Hampshire.
-I also work in GP training and mentoring, and work with doctors in difficulty through the Professional Support Unit for Wessex Deanery.
-I am a Master Practitioner in Neuro-Linguistic Programming, a coach in mBraining, a Joyful Doctor coach and am experienced in mindfulness, CBT and alternative options for healing and health.
+Initially a locum, then a partner for 12 yrs, I became a trainer, with a focus on trainees in difficulty, and an appraiser.
+About five years ago, a stressful practice merger led to me resigning and going to New Zealand for a few months.
+Fully recovered, I have come back to locuming in Hampshire.
+I also work in GP training and mentoring, and work with doctors in difficulty through the Professional Support & Wellbeing Unit for Wessex Deanery.
+I am a Master Practitioner in Neuro-Linguistic Programming, a coach in an interest in our multiple brains (head, heart and gut), a Joyful Doctor coach and am experienced in mindfulness, CBT and alternative options for healing and health.
 I am passionate about a healthy work force for the NHS and am excited to share tools to help achieve that.